Learning in Stackelberg Games with Non-myopic Agents: Framework

 \paragraph{Design principles for minimally reactive learning.} For (ii), we note that any bandit algorithm $\cA$ can be simply converted to a $D$-delayed algorithm with up to a multiplicative in $D$ overhead in regret, by interleaving $D$ copies of $\cA$ and (somewhat wastefully) running them in parallel; this was first observed by \citet{weinberger02delayed}.
 However, this approach is far from optimal in most of our applications; often, we are able to collect less wasteful feedback using non-reactive but more diverse and variable query schedules that allow us to incur less regret while maintaining the same delay.
 To design these non-reactive schedules, we relate designing efficient delayed algorithms to designing \emph{batched} algorithms, in which the principal makes queries and receives feedback in batches of size $B$.
 Formally, we say a principal policy is \emph{$B$-batched} if each action $x_t = \cA(H_{t-1})$ relies only on the prefix $H_{B\lfloor (t-1)/B \rfloor}$.
-By definition, any $D$-delayed policy is also $D$-batched, but there is also a useful reduction in the opposite direction. \begin{proposition} Any $B$-batched principal policy $\cA$ can be converted into a $B$-delayed policy $\cA'$ such that $R_{\cA',\mathfrak{B}}(T) \leq 2 R_{\cA,\mathfrak{B}}(T)$ for any class of agent policies $\mathfrak{B}$. \end{proposition}

-Our proof in \Cref{app:batch-delay} runs two copies of $\cA$ in parallel, alternating between batches, and even applies to a wider class of abstract bandit learning problems (though the relevant case for our setting is $\mathfrak{B} = \mathfrak{B}^\eps$).
-Designing and analyzing batched algorithms is often simpler than doing so for their delayed counterparts and many of our algorithms can be naturally interpreted through this lens.
-We remark that batched policies can often be converted into delayed policies more directly than the conversion of \Cref{prop:batch-delay-reduction}, so the algorithms we present do not rely on this reduction.
-That said, batching still serves as a useful design principle for our final policies.
+By definition, any $D$-delayed policy is also $D$-batched, but there is also a useful reduction in the opposite direction (Proposition~\ref{prop:batch-delay-reduction}).
+The proof (\Cref{app:batch-delay}) runs two copies of $\cA$ in parallel, alternating between batches, and even applies to a wider class of abstract bandit learning problems (though the relevant case for our setting is $\mathfrak{B} = \mathfrak{B}^\eps$).